Asking questions (pt. 2)

-Last time, we talked about preparing the data for our question generating system.
-To recall, this was the rough plan:
+Last time, we discussed how to prepare the data for our question-generating system.
+To recap, here was the rough plan:

 - Fetch and prepare Wikipedia data (see more here)

-- Prompt an LLM for a question based on passed-in Wikipedia article (the focus of today’s post)
+- Use an LLM to generate questions based on a given Wikipedia article (the focus of today’s post)

-There’s a wide range of different LLM services available online, but for our purposes we’re going to use something that’s open-source and that we can run locally on our machine - ollama.
-This is a tool that acts as a wrapper around popular, freely available models by providing a uniform API and CLI, and it downloads and manages the models for us.
+There are numerous LLM services available online, but for our purposes, we’ll use an open-source solution that can be run locally on our machine: ollama.
+This tool acts as a wrapper around popular, freely available models, providing a uniform API and CLI while managing model downloads for us.

 llama3

-) - Query our database for a random Wikipedia article
+) - Querying our database for a random Wikipedia article

-- Pass in contents of Wikipedia article as part of a prompt to our model
+- Passing the contents of the Wikipedia article as part of a prompt to the model

 Deploying a model using ollama

-To keep our setup as clean and reproducible as possible, we’re going to use the official Docker image of ollama
+To ensure a clean and reproducible setup, we’ll use the official Docker image of ollama

 .